TuritoYuenan/environment-monitor/esp32-c3/README.md

 # ZimmerWetter - Reliable, Self-Sufficient Weather Station

-> This is a university workshop project
+> This is a legacy university workshop project

 ZimmerWetter (German for "Room Weather") is an IoT project for setting up a weather station of your own.
 With simple components, you'll be able to know the specific weather of your own home/workplace without the need of an external weather provider!